CollaborativeRoboticsLab/capabilities2/docs/basic_tutorial.md

 The tutorial will create a simple capability that prints "Hello, World!" to the console, using talker-listener nodes as a backend sub-system.

-The capabilities server will serve the capability, and the spawn a runner that will execute the capability.
+The capabilities server will serve the capability, and then spawn a runner that will execute the capability.

 ## Creating a capability